Siorapaluk

 Siorapaluk (West Greenlandic) or Hiurapaluk (Polar Inuit) is a settlement in the Qaanaaq area of the Avannaata municipality in northern Greenland.
 The settlement is located in the northern shore of the Siorapaluup Kangerlua (Robertson Fjord).
 It has a population of 43 who speak the Inuktun language of the Polar Inuit as well as the Kalaallisut dialect of Greenlandic.
 Many of the inhabitants are direct descendants of the last migration of Inuit from Canada in the 20th century.

-Siorapaluk is the northernmost inhabited public settlement in Greenland, and one of the northernmost such settlements in the world, surpassed only by a few villages in Svalbard.
-It is also the world's northernmost place inhabited by natives.
+Siorapaluk is the northernmost inhabited public settlement in Greenland, and one of the northernmost such settlements in the world, surpassed only by a few villages and Longyearbyen in Svalbard.

 Hunting

 There is good hunting in the area of the settlement, and the cliffs around it function as breeding grounds for dovekie (UK English: little auk) (Alle alle) and the thick-billed murre (UK English: Brünnich's guillemot) (Uria lomvia).
 There are many Arctic foxes and Arctic hares in the area and an abundance of seals and walruses which are hunted.